volab/IoT_EPS/_1_userDoc/source/softDev.rst

 About ntpError json parameter:

-- write in the loop at lign 396 in cbit.
+- write in the loop at line 396 in cbit.

 - and write in CSystem::timeServerCheck